Psychological Thriller · Limited Series · Chicago

 Visual World & Director’s Vision

-Directly drawn from the vision board and series bible: a color arc, lighting evolution, and symbolism that lets the series move from warm romance to spiritual horror without losing coherence.
+Drawn directly from the visual lookbook and series bible: a color arc, lighting evolution, and symbolism that lets the series move from romantic glow to spiritual horror without losing coherence.

 Mia’s World